The Survival Bandit Problem: A Regret-wise Pareto-optimal Policy

-The next proposition, whose proof is given in Appendix~\ref{proba_survival_exploit_dbl_proof}, shows that the probability of ruin of EXPLOIT-UCB-DOUBLE is close to the one of an EXPLOIT policy. \begin{proposition} Given $n\geq 1$, for EXPLOIT-UCB-DOUBLE $\pi$, the ruin probability is bounded by
+The next proposition, whose proof is given in Appendix~\ref{proba_survival_exploit_dbl_proof}, shows that the probability of ruin of EXPLOIT-UCB-DOUBLE is close to the one of an EXPLOIT policy. \begin{proposition} Given $n\geq 1$, the probability of ruin of EXPLOIT-UCB-DOUBLE is bounded as follows: